WhitakerLab/scona/docs/source/introduction.rst

 Getting Started
 ---------------

-We have automatically generated docstring documentation and here's how to navigate to it.
+We have automatically generated `docstring <https://github.com/WhitakerLab/scona/blob/master/DEVELOPMENT_GUIDE.md#writing-docstrings>`_ documentation and here's how to navigate to it.

+See all docs organized in the alphabetical order:
     * :ref:`genindex`

+See the structure of the package:
     * :ref:`modindex`

+See the submodules page:
-* :ref:`scripts#submodules`
+    * :ref:`ref-subpackages-label`

+| Besides, you can type any function into the **search bar** and come up with some results.
-Alongside this documentation scona has some jupyter notebook `tutorials <https://github.com/WhitakerLab/scona/tree/master/tutorials>`_.
+| Alongside this documentation scona has some jupyter notebook `tutorials <https://github.com/WhitakerLab/scona/tree/master/tutorials>`_.

 Finding Help
 ------------